My Portland Photoblog & Themes

 Advocacy and Volunteer Activities

 In addition to volunteer work at my children's schools, my interest in active transportation led me to help the following local organizations over the years.
 When I was commuting by bicycle, I supported the Bicycle Transportation Alliance (now The Street Trust).
-When I was commuting on foot, I did volunteer work for the Lloyd District Transportation Management Association [photos], the Willamette Pedestrian Coalition (now Oregon Walks), and the City of Portland (The Ten-Toe Express, Sunday Parkways), [photos].
-In 2019, I helped AARP Oregon with its Community Neighbor Walks program as an in-kind volunteer photographer [photos].
-In 2021, I began helping SOLVE [photos] and in 2022 I helped Go Lloyd (formerly Lloyd TMA) [photos] again as a volunteer on their Mobility Committee.
-In 2024, I plan to step back from my volunteer activities to focus on family and travel.
+When I was commuting on foot, I did volunteer work for the Lloyd District Transportation Management Association (now Go Lloyd), the Willamette Pedestrian Coalition (now Oregon Walks), and the City of Portland (Ten-Toe Express, Sunday Parkways).
+In 2019, I helped AARP Oregon with its Community Neighbor Walks program as an in-kind volunteer photographer.
+In 2020, I was (briefly) a member of Portland: Neighbors Welcome.
+In 2021, I helped SOLVE as an in-kind volunteer photographer, and in 2022 I helped Go Lloyd again as a volunteer on their Mobility Committee.
+Currently, my volunteer work primarily involves assisting at Sunday Parkway events and participating in SOLVE cleanup events.
+In 2025, I might expand my involvement and revisit some of the organizations I've supported in the past.

 Back to Top